therealsphinx/support.balsamiq.com/content/resources/ui-guidelines.md

 <hr/>

-You may also be interested in <a href="/resources/ux-galleries/">User Experience Galleries</a>.
+You may also be interested in <a href="/resources/ui-galleries/">User Interface Galleries</a>.

 <style>
 .gallery-item {